sdr-enthusiasts/docker-tar1090/README.md

 We also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.

-## Example for using tar1090 with an SDR:
+## Example for using tar1090 with an SDR

 ```shell
 version: '2.0'